-For children with allergies, the end of summer doesn't have to mean the beginning of a stuffy-headed school year.
-You can help control your child's allergies at school -- and you should.
+The end of summer doesn't have to be the beginning of a stuffy school year for children with allergies.
+You can help control your kid's symptoms in the classroom -- and you should.

-In a national survey of more than 1,000 families, parents of children with nasal allergies were twice as likely to say their children's daily activities were hurt by their health.
-Take action to ease your child's allergies at school and you may boost her academic and social life as well.
+In a national survey of more than 1,000 families, parents of children with nasal allergies were twice as likely to say their kids' daily activities were hurt by their health.
+Ease your child's symptoms and you may boost her academic and social life as well.

-Arrange a meeting with teachers, coaches, and the school nurse.
-Fill them in on your child's allergies and how to deal with them.
+Introduce yourself to your kid's teachers, coaches, and the school nurse.
+Let them know about your child's allergies and how to handle them.

-Pollens from schoolyard trees and grasses may trigger your child's allergies.
-Or indoor allergens such as mold and animal dander may set them off.
+Pollens from trees and grass may trigger your child's allergies.
+Common indoor culprits like mold and animal dander could also set them off.

-Make a reference card about your child's triggers and reactions for the school nurse and others who may benefit from having it handy.
-Include:
+Make a reference card about your child's triggers and reactions.
+Give it to the school nurse and anyone else who may need it.
+Be sure to include:

 - Your child's typical allergy symptoms and what triggers them

-- Names and doses of medications your child takes
+- The names and doses of medications he takes

 - Your work, home, and mobile telephone numbers

-Update the card annually or when medications or symptoms change.
+Update the card every year or when medications or symptoms change.

-If your child's allergies worsen and wreck his sleep, or his allergy medication needs adjustment, the signs may show up in the classroom.
-Ask his teachers to alert you if he:
+If your child's allergies get worse, or if his medication needs to be adjusted by the doctor, the signs may show up in the classroom.
+Ask his teachers to let you know if he:

-- Is coughing, which may mean that allergy symptoms are worsening
+- Is coughing, which may mean that his symptoms are getting worse

 - Has red eyes, a commonly overlooked symptom of allergies